-The research team would like to give their heartfelt thanks to the Public and Patient Involvement (PPI) contributors and Gheel Autism Services for their time and valued insights on autism and aging.
+The research team would like to give their heartfelt thanks to the Public and Patient Involvement (PPI) contributors and Gheel Autism Services for their time and valued insights on autism and ageing.
 Lastly, the research team would like to thank the academic advisory committee for their valued inputs and the HSE as the external reviewer.